bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-faceted-textual-search.md

   }
 }
 ```
 The `sort` affects only the list of products returned.
-A merchant's [product filtering settings](https://support.bigcommerce.com/s/article/Product-Filtering-Settings?language=en_US#setup) determines how facets are sorted.
+A merchant's [Product Filtering settings](https://support.bigcommerce.com/s/article/Product-Filtering-Settings?language=en_US#setup) determines how facets are sorted.

 <!-- theme: info -->
 > **Note**